Randalynn’s Stage 1C High-Grade Serous Carcinoma Ovarian Cancer Story

-Jaxson was in pre-K at the time and the little boys in his class didn’t know what to do.
-So I would let them lean over so they could feel the wig.
-I said it’s okay, I’m the same person!
+Jaxson was in pre-K at the time, and the little boys in his class didn’t know what to do.
+I would lean over so they could feel the wig.
+I said, “It’s okay.
+I’m the same person!”
 It was hard for them because I didn’t look like the same person.

 When you’re three years old, you can’t figure out what’s going on.
-This woman is speaking and it sounds exactly like Jaxson’s mom but it doesn’t look like Jaxson’s mom.
-So I don’t wear it different places and they all got used to me having or not having it.
+This woman is speaking, and it sounds exactly like Jaxson’s mom, but it doesn’t look like Jaxson’s mom.
+I don’t wear it different places, and they all got used to me having or not having it.

-The kids at Olivia’s school were on a field trip but it got hot that day, and I was Hot Flash City, so I had it off and had a hat on by the end of the day.
+The kids at Olivia’s school were on a field trip, but it got hot that day.
+I was Hot Flash City, so I had it off and had a hat on by the end of the day.
 One of the girls was walking by and said, “Where’d your hair go!”
 Another girl said, “She has cancer, okay?
 She doesn’t have hair!
 That was a wig!”

 End of Treatment

-So I had a scan afterwards and on July 3rd was when I would get my results.
-I went from June 5th, Jaxson’s fourth birthday, my last day of chemo to then coming back to do my scans, all my labs.
+I had a scan afterwards, and on July 3rd was when I would get my results.
+I went from June 5th, Jaxson’s fourth birthday, my last day of chemo, to then coming back to do my scans, all my labs.

-It was every three months for my first two years, then years three until five, I’ll go every sixth months.
+It was every three months for my first two years, then years three until five I’ll go every six months.
 Then at the five-year mark, I’ll go in annually.

 I went into that appointment on July 3rd and had the resident I had all the time.
 She was doing her rotation.
-She came in and I said that I was going to tell her that this was all on my head, but I think there is a lump or something is causing me to have to go to the bathroom frequently and I feel a bump right where the tumor was.
+She came in, and I said that I was going to tell her that this was all on my head, but I think there is a lump, or something is causing me to have to go to the bathroom frequently.
+I feel a bump right where the tumor was.